-- (1) The town has a substantial and compelling interest in protecting the health, safety, property, and welfare of its citizens and the neighborhoods affected by chronic unlawful or nuisance activity. - (2) Chronic unlawful or nuisance activity of various kinds on and near disorderly properties adversely affects the health, safety and welfare of citizens and diminishes the quality of life in neighborhoods where this chronic activity occurs.
-Chronic unlawful or nuisance activity constitutes a public nuisance and should be subject to abatement. - (3) The existing ordinances and enforcement processes do not adequately control chronic unlawful or nuisance activity or its detrimental effects on citizens and neighborhoods where such chronic activity occurs. - (4) Establishing the regulatory scheme contained herein will alleviate the problems created by chronic unlawful or nuisance activity through early intervention by the chief of police.

 Sec.
-11.5-63. - Scope.

-This article shall apply to the owner(s) of all residential property, as defined in Section 11.5-64, located in the Town of Brunswick.

-Sec.
-11.5-64. - Definitions.

-Disorderly activities means situations created, originating, or conducted within a building or within the boundaries of the property on which a building is located by the owner, occupants, tenants, or customers thereof, or the visitors to any such owner, occupant, tenant, or customer, which would unreasonably disturb the community, the neighborhood, or an ordinary individual of normal sensitivities at or beyond the property line, including but not limited to:

-- (1) Loud music; - (2) Boisterous gatherings; - (3) Excessive, loud or unnecessary noises audible beyond the property line; - (4) Altercations occurring on the property, such as fighting, disorderly conduct, brawling or similar activities; or - (5) Other similar activities occurring within or outside any building located on the property.
+11.5 -62 Legislative findings.
+The Town Council hereby finds that: Delet ed: town (1) The Town has a substantial and compelling interest in protecting the health, safety, property, Delet ed: council and welfare of its citizens and the neighborhoods affected by chronic unlawful or nuisance activity. ed: town (2) Chronic unlawful or nuisance activity of various kinds on and near disorderly properties adversely affects the health, safety and welfare of citizens and diminishes the quality of life in neighborhoods where this chronic activity occurs.
+Chronic unlawful or nuisance activity constitutes a public nuisance and should be subject to abatement.
+(3) The existing ordinances and enforcement processes do not adequately control chronic unlawful or nuisance activity or its detrimental effects on citizens and neighborhoods where such chronic activity occurs.
+(4) Establishing the regulatory scheme contained herein will alleviate the problems created by chronic unlawful or nuisance activity through early intervention by the chief of police.
+(Ord. of 10-20-08(1), § 2) Sec.
+11.5 -63 Scope. article shall apply to the owner(s) of all residential property, as defined in Section 11.5-64, in the Town of Windham.
+Delet ed: Brunswick (Ord. of 10-20-08(1), § 3) Sec.
+11.5 -64 Definitions. boundari thereof, disturb th orderly activities means situations created, originating, or conducted within a building or within the es of the property on which a building is located by the owner, occupants, tenants, or customers or the visitors to any such owner, occupant, tenant, or customer, which would unreasonably the community, the neighborhood, or an ordinary individual of normal sensitivities at or beyond the line, including but not limited to: (1) Loud music; (2) Loud or otherwise disruptive gatherings; Delet ed: Boisterous (3) Excessive, loud or unnecessary noises audible beyond the property line; (4) Altercations occurring on the property, such as fighting, disorderly conduct, brawling or similar activities; or Com nented [KMC1]: Are you specifically interested only (5) Other similar activities occurring within or outside any building located on the property. in parties and noise?
+In theory we could apply this to drug and alcohol offenses, too.

 Disorderly event means any twenty-four-hour period commencing at noon and ending at noon on the following day during which a police officer observes or the police department receives one (1) or more complaints of a disorderly activity to which the police department responds and substantiates that a disorderly activity has occurred as outlined in Section 11.5-67 of this article.
-The police chief shall have sole discretion in determining whether a disorderly event has occurred.
+The Police Chief shall have sole discretion in determining whether a disorderly event has occurred.

 Disorderly event notice means a document summarizing the findings of the officer investigating a complaint or the officer's observations.
-The notice shall contain the time, the property identification, the identification of the officer, basis of the complaint or observations, citation of this article and identification of the provisions violated and other items deemed appropriate by the police chief.
+The notice shall contain the time, the property identification, the identification of the officer, basis of the complaint or observations, citation of this article and identification of the provisions violated and other items deemed appropriate by the Police Chief.

-Disorderly property means any residential property for which the police chief has notified the owner that the police department has documented and substantiated two (2) or more disorderly events within two hundred and seventy (270) days.
+Disorderly property means any residential property for which the Police Chief has notified the owner that the Police Department has documented and substantiated two (2) or more disorderly events occurring on the property within two hundred and seventy (270) days.

-Owner means any person, including any legal entity, having the right of legal title or the beneficial interest in a residential property or any portion thereof, as that interest is recorded in the tax records of the Town of Brunswick or the Registry of Deeds of Cumberland County.
+Owner means any person, including any legal entity, having the right of legal title or the beneficial interest in a residential property or any portion thereof, as that interest is recorded in the tax records of the Town of Windham or the Registry of Deeds of Cumberland County.